 Having said that

-Don’t forget to thank your new in-laws (particularly if they are hosting the wedding), or your own parents.
+Don’t forget to thank your new in-laws (particularly if they are hosting the wedding).
+Also remember to thank your own parents.
 This is an opportunity to thank them for all those years of help and support.

-Don’t spend more time building up the Best Man than the Bride.
+Don’t spend more time building up the Best Man over the Bride

-Assuming he is speaking before you, it’s worth checking that you are not going to be duplicating too many thanks or anecdotes about your Bride, how you met, or the proposal.
+Assuming he is speaking before you, it’s worth checking that you are not going to be duplicating too many thanks or anecdotes.
+Check what he is saying about your Bride, how you met, and the proposal.

 She’s your ‘wife’ so feel free to mention it!